Get Involved Archive

 Help us understand how internship policies are structured at schools across the U.S. by telling us about your university

-On June 11, 2011, Eakin filed a formal petition with the Army detailing all the evidence suggesting his cousin Bud could be found.
+On June 11, 2011, John Eakin filed a formal petition with the Army detailing all the evidence suggesting his cousin Bud could be found.
 The military has declined to move ahead with the case.

 We’ve added three new schools, and four new project partners in our effort to collect information on internship programs at schools across the country.